bloxstreet/support/docs/hr-information/group-shouts-and-formats.md

 **Training is Locked:**

 `🔒 [TRAINING] | The training session is now locked.
 There are plenty of opportunities in the future if you could not attend.
-In the meanwhile, why not head down to the pharmacy and grab some allergy medicine?`
+In the meanwhile, head down to the Electronics Department to purchase a new device!`

 **Training is Concluded:**